-Section 179 Tax Deduction for Roof Replacements
+Section 179D Tax Deduction for Commercial Roof Replacements

-Businesses can now deduct the full cost of a roof replacement in the year it’s completed instead of depreciating over 39 years using the Section 179 tax deduction
+Businesses can now deduct the full cost of a roof replacement in the year it’s completed instead of depreciating over 39 years using the Section 179D tax deduction

 Great news for re-roofing projects in 2018!
 The Tax Cuts and Jobs Act approved by Congress in December 2017 includes a provision that reduces the overall cost associated with re-roofing projects and significantly improves the cost-effectiveness of commercial roof replacements that comply with building energy codes.
 Many commercial building owners expect they will able to afford to replace or repair damaged roof systems because they’ll be able to recoup the cost of the reroofing project when they file their taxes.

-- Allows businesses to deduct depreciable business equipment – including the cost of re-roofing projects – as an immediate write-off against that year’s earnings, up to the full replacement cost.
+- Allows businesses to deduct depreciable equipment – including the cost of re-roofing projects – as an immediate write-off against that year’s earnings, up to the full replacement cost.

 - Permits businesses to deduct the full cost of their roof replacement in the year completed instead of depreciating over 39 years, as was required under previous law.